suncle1993/BlogSourceFile/java/Best-practice-on-when-to-use-the-wrapper-class-and-primitive-type-in-Java.md

 ---
+abbrlink: 1389847982
+alias: 2019/01/22/Best-practice-on-when-to-use-the-wrapper-class-and-primitive-type-in-Java/index.html
 categories:
 - java
 date: '2019-01-22T21:52:33'
 description: ''
 tags:
 - wrapper class
 - primitive type
 title: Best practice on when to use the wrapper class and primitive type in Java
 ---